 Are you anywhere closer to making a decision between SamCart and ThriveCart?
-Both of these platforms perform well and they will help you increase sales.
+Both of these shopping cart software platforms perform well and they will help you increase sales.
 In addition, both have templates that are quite editable and that give you the flexibility to move things around to your liking and even build complete sales pages.

 - Will you ever need to build a multi-page sales funnel, or any other type of sales funnel other than a single-page funnel?

 - Do you have the financial ability to spend $495 or $690 now?

 If your answer to these three questions is “yes”, then you will get a lot more value from ThriveCart.